FloorTech/VulcrumJS/README.md

 # VulcrumJS

-> The current version only has a demo set up, but no CLI tool
+> The current version now has a *CLI tool*, and you can access the documentation with `npx vulcrum -h`

 You may have used React before, and fell in love with JSX.
 However, the rest of React's tools (like the Virtual DOM) are not right for you.
 You may also want automatic SSG by default. *VulcrumJS* solves these problems, and more!
 It is designed very similar to JSX, but in vanilla JavaScript.
 The design also takes Next.js's idea of separate functions for metadata, and extended it.
 Not only that, but custom *components* work.
 Because *VulcrumJS* uses JavaScript functions for *components* that return strings, you can use a custom string, too!
 The *components* are only for ease of typing and complex, custom elements.